ITPNYU/ICM-2014/Syllabus-2014-Shiffman-Tues.md

 - Homework
     - Using arrays and/or ArrayLists, write a program that creates multiple instances of an object (feel free to use an object you developed previously or create something new).
 Here are some additional ideas if you are stuck.
         - Experiment with the resizable nature of ArrayLists.
 Can you add objects one at a time?
 Remove them after a certain amount of time or when they leave the screen?
 Can objects from on ArrayList trigger the birth of other objects?
         - Create an object that stores the history of its own path.
 This might be a drawing program where you keep a history of mouse locations in an ArrayList or a shape that moves around the screen autonomously and draws its own trail.
 Can you have an ArrayList of these objects (each of which tracks its own ArrayList?).
+[Some examples as demonstrated in class](https://github.com/ITPNYU/ICM-2014/tree/master/exercises-inclass/week6-arrays/history)
+        - Once you have an array of objects, you can have each object check every other object with a nested loop.
+Try incorporating this idea into a sketch by having objects react to intersecting with others.
+[Example demonstrated in class](https://github.com/ITPNYU/ICM-2014/tree/master/exercises-inclass/week6-arrays/object_communication_nested)
         - A String is like an array of characters.
 Can you create a sketch that plays with text by looping through the "array" inside a String.
 See: [charAt()](http://processing.org/reference/String_charAt_.html)
         - A PImage contains an array of pixels.
 Experiment with image processing by looping through all the pixel colors of an image.
 This [tutorial](http://processing.org/tutorials/pixels/) will help you get started.
         - Create a system that involves a two dimensional grid.
 Use a 2D array to store the data of this system.
 This [tutorial](http://processing.org/tutorials/2darray/) will help you get started.
+        - Processing includes other data structures to store information with functionality above and beyond an array.
+Some examples are [IntList](http://www.processing.org/reference/IntList.html) and [IntDict](http://processing.org/reference/IntDict.html).
+A common use of IntDict is storing the number of times words appear in a document.
+Try using one of these data structures in the development of a sketch.

 Week 6 -- Vectors and Simulation
 --------------------------------